New MGCAMB tests of gravity with CosmoMC and Cobaya: Testing gravity with the new MGCAMB

 Our dataset is comprised of the Planck 2018 CMB temperature, polarization and lensing spectra~\cite{Aghanim:2019ame}, the full shape consensus results of joint measurements of BAO and RSD from BOSS DR12~\cite{BOSS:2016wmc} complemented by portion of the eBOSS DR16 data release~\cite{Zhao:2020tis,Hou:2020rse,Bautista:2020ahg,deMattia:2020fkb,Neveux:2020voa,Wang:2020tje,duMasdesBourboux:2020pck} not included in DR12, the BAO measurements from MGS and 6dF, the Pantheon sample of uncalibrated supernovae~\cite{Pan-STARRS1:2017jku}, along with the DES Y1 data with the standard cut of nonlinear scales.
 The results are shown in Fig.~\ref{fig:recon_tri} and Fig.~\ref{fig:recon_mg}.
 They reproduce the more general results obtained in~\cite{Pogosian:2021mcs,Raveri:2021dbu}, where the same set of data were used.
 We refer the reader to the latter work for an extensive discussion of the findings.
 Here we shall simply comment on the main points: the reconstructed functions are consistent with their $\Lambda$CDM predictions within $2-3\,\sigma$; the role of the prior, in preventing overfitting of the data, is clearly visible; all three functions show some mild deviations from their $\Lambda$CDM values, hinting at the features that would be needed for late time dark energy in order to ease some of the cosmological tensions~\cite{Abdalla:2022yfr}.
 In particular, as can be seen in Fig.~\ref{fig:recon_tri}, it is possible for late time modifications to ease the $S_8$ tension if $A_L$, is let free to vary.
 This is achieved mostly through the combined behavior of $\Omega_X$ and $\mu$, with an increase in $\Omega_X$ at intermediate redshifts, and $\mu$ achieving values above unity at low and intermediate redshifts, while $\Sigma$ is close to unity in the redshift range relevant for the CMB lensing kernel.

-The Horndeski correlated prior plays a very important role in smoothing out the oscillations in the data-only reconstruction (associated to an overfitting) while retaining the physical features, thus ensuring that the reconstruction is independent of the binning scheme.
-We have made the covariance matrices for a few correlated priors available in the {\tt MGCosmoMC} package, and the user can follow those examples to build in further correlation matrices, e.g. for other theories of gravity.
+One expects the values of $\mu$, $\Sigma$ and $\Omega_X$ at adjacent redshifts not to be entirely independent, as these functions are generally smooth and correlated with each other.
+The Horndeski correlated prior plays an important role in suppressing the likelihood of abrupt unphysical changes in the data-only reconstruction, preventing an overfitting and ensuring that the reconstruction is independent of the binning scheme.
+We use the prior covariance obtained from the ensemble of cosmological histories within Horndeski theories generated in~\cite{Espejo:2018hxa}.
+There, the space of Horndeski models was sampled by varying the five free functions of time that appear in the effective field theory (EFT) action for (linear) Horndeski gravity, keeping only the solutions that satisfy basic principles of physical viability ({\it e.g.} no instabilities) and are in broad agreement with the observed cosmic expansion history.
+The strength of the resultant correlation depends on the amount of freedom in a given model ({\it e.g.} the entire Horndeski {\it vs} only the Brans-Dicke subset).
+We have made the covariance matrices for a few correlated priors available in the {\tt MGCosmoMC} package, but the user could follow the same template to build other correlation matrices, e.g. for other theories of gravity.

 While it is not evident from the results that we are presenting here, in the original reconstruction work~\cite{Raveri:2021dbu} it was shown that current cosmological data can constrain $15$ combined modes of $\Omega_X$, $\mu$ and $\Sigma$.
 This is already significantly more than the few parameters typically employed in simple parameterizations and highlights the importance of non-parametric methods.